dal211/RedNumberReportSampleCode/README.md

 Developed by David Jan-Liu

--For inventory management / procurement teams:
+- For inventory management / procurement teams:

--The report is looking a lead time away to see the closest day an inventory out or “short” will occur.
+- The report is looking a lead time away to see the closest day an inventory out or “short” will occur.
 Buyer reviews report to analyze if there is a short and reads when the item should be purchased before the predicted short occurs.

 Action Items: There are three various features of the report.
 - 1 lacing an order in anticipation of a short- If the Red Number Report says there is a short for an item and since the short can be detected within lead time, the buyer should respond by purchasing that short amount